 2.4 Cake Production

-The cake was produced the method described by Ceserani and kinton (2008) with slightly modification.
+The cake was produced according to the method described by Ceserani and kinton (2008) with slightly modification.

 2.5 Proximate analysis

 The proximate composition of the cakes produced were analyzed for moisture, ash, protein and crude fibre using the methods of AOAC (2012) while the total carbohydrate content (%) was calculated by difference method.